LinguisticAnomalies/harmonized-toolkit/README.md

 - Remove noise indicator
 - Capitalize the first character
 - Add newline at the end of sentence
-- Save the preprocessed text transcirpt as Pandas dataframe
+- Save the pre-processed transcripts as a .tsv file

 ## Defining classes and data selection